danielabar/meblog/src/markdown/rails-query-perf.md

 ## Conclusion

 This post has covered techniques to enhance PostgreSQL query performance in Rails applications.
-We began by examining query execution plans using the `EXPLAIN (ANALYZE)` feature to understand how PostgreSQL processes queries.
+We began by examining a query execution plan using the `EXPLAIN (ANALYZE)` feature to understand how PostgreSQL processes queries.
 We then explored indexing, covering the addition of an index for performance improvements and how to do so without causing downtime or table locking.

 Further into query optimization, we discussed the importance of careful column selection in the `SELECT` statement, demonstrating how narrowing down the retrieved data can improve performance.
 Lastly, we emphasized aligning database queries with business needs, illustrating how additional filters can reduce the number of processed rows and enhance scalability.
 Finally we learned how to visualize query plans with a free web-based tool.
 These strategies provide developers with the tools to create efficient and resilient Rails applications with PostgreSQL.